MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-> [!IMPORTANT]
-> The [NuGet Authenticate](nuget-authenticate-v1.md) task is the new recommended way to authenticate with Azure Artifacts and other NuGet repositories.
-The `restore` and `push` commands of this .NET Core CLI task no longer take new features and only critical bugs are addressed.

 ### Why is my build, publish, or test step failing to restore packages?

 Most `dotnet` commands, including `build`, `publish`, and `test` include an implicit `restore` step.
 This will fail against authenticated feeds, even if you ran a successful `dotnet restore` in an earlier step, because the earlier step will have cleaned up the credentials it used.